Free Freightliner VIN Decoder & Lookup

 3 U Heavy-duty truck vehicle type

-4-8 WDZYB Chassis configuration, engine type, GVWR class, model series, and cab style
+4-8 WDZYB Chassis, engine type, GVWR class, model series, and cab style

 9 7 Check digit for validation